nicholasRenninger/FiniteStateNeuralMooreMachine_Experiments/README.md

 1. Learn an feature_extractor-rnn_policy for a RL environment using a standard RL algorithm capable of learning with a recurrent policy (e.g. [ACKTR](https://openai.com/blog/baselines-acktr-a2c/) or [PPO2](https://openai.com/blog/openai-baselines-ppo/)).
 Here the feature extraction network is known as `F_ExtractNet` and the RNN policy that takes these features and produces the next action is known as `RNN_Policy`. *If your environment already has simple, discrete observations, you will not need `F_ExtractNet` and can directly feed the observation into the `RNN_Policy`.*

 2. Generate "Bottleneck Data".
 This is where you simulate many trajectories in the RL environment, recording the observations and the actions taken by the `RNN_Policy`.
-This is for training the quantization networks later.
+This is for training the "quantized bottleneck neural networks" (`QBNs`) next.

+    1.

-3. Learn "quantized bottleneck neural networks" (QBNs), which are essentially applied autoencoders (AE), to quantize (discretize):
+3. Learn `QBNs`, which are essentially applied autoencoders (AE), to quantize (discretize):

     * the observations of the environmental feature extractor:
         * CNN if using an agent that observes video of the environment.